Break the Chain of Domestic Violence Is A One Act Play

 BREAK THE CHAIN

 12 million people (including men, women, and children) are known to be victims of domestic violence in America each year, according to recent statistics.
 Our intent in publishing the Break the Chain script again today is to raise awareness about both the problem and potential sources of help for both the abused and the abuser.
 I created, staged, copyrighted and performed in it, in 1990, sponsored by Volunteers of America, at a homeless shelter.
-The audience included both abusers and abused people, all of whom gave a positive response in terms of how it helped them understand the issues and what could be done to correct the behaviors.
+The audience included both abusers and abused people, all of whom gave a positive response about how it helped them understand the issues and what could be done to correct the behaviors.
 As a short play, it provides a great introduction to a panel discussion, an interview, or a question and answer session as part of the program.

 You may purchase copies which will be sent to you via electronic mail or in hard copies, as you prefer.
 See the details about Break The Chain below: Script Summary, Scene Setting, and Payment Options.